Cedar Rapids, Iowa: Economy

 Cedar Rapids is one of the largest cities in the world for corn processing.
 The grain processing industry is Cedar Rapids' most important sector, directly providing 4,000 jobs that pay on average $85,000, and also providing 8,000 indirectly.
 Fortune 500 company Collins Aerospace and trucking company CRST are based in Cedar Rapids, and Aegon has its United States headquarters there.
 A large Quaker Oats mill, one of the four that merged in 1901 to form Quaker Oats, dominates the north side of downtown.
 Other large companies that have facilities in Cedar Rapids include Archer Daniels Midland, Cargill, General Mills, Toyota Financial Services and Nordstrom.
 Newspaperarchive, based in Cedar Rapids, is the largest newspaper archive in North America with a repository of more than 150 million pages assembled over 250 years; it was taken offline for two days by the 2008 flood.

+In February 2025 the city and Alliant Energy announced that Quality Technology Services will build a $750 million data center in Cedar Rapids, the largest economic development in its history, ultimately providing 30 jobs.

 Top employers

-According to Cedar Rapids' 2018 Comprehensive Annual Financial Report, the top employers in the area are:
+According to Cedar Rapids' 2023 Comprehensive Annual Financial Report, the top employers in the area are:

+Tourism

+Cedar Rapids is nicknamed the "City of Five Seasons", for the so-called "fifth season", which is time to enjoy the other four.
+This slogan is often satirized by residents as the "City of Five Smells", as a result of the smell combinations in the 1970s from the city's Quaker Oats and Penford factories, a hog slaughterhouse, and the municipal sewage plant and landfill.
+The symbol of the five seasons is the Tree of Five Seasons sculpture in downtown along the north river bank.
+The name "Five Seasons" and representations of the sculpture appear throughout the city in many forms.